-NDHHS-DPH PWS Security Grants activity may be funded with up to \$275,000.
+PWS Security Grants activity may be funded with up to \$275,000.
 The intent of this grant is to provide funds to public water systems (PWSs) serving a population of 10,000 or fewer to improve the security of public water supplies.
 Eligible PWSs must:

 - 1. Be a political subdivision with a population of 10,000 or fewer; - 2.
-Have a Public Water System Emergency Response Plan that has been approved by NDHHS-DPH; - 3.
-Have attended a workshop regarding potential biological, chemical, and terrorism threats that affect PWS: and - 4.
+Have a Public Water System Emergency Response Plan that has been approved by NDEE; - 3.
+Have attended a workshop regarding potential biological, chemical, and terrorism threats that affect PWS; and - 4.
 Provide a 10% match to improve the protection of PWSs.

 The maximum amount of each grant is \$10,000.
-The PWS Security Grant may include, but is not limited to, installing entry/intrusion alarm systems, hardened locks, fencing, lighting, etc. The grants will be funded on a first come first serve basis.
-NDHHS-DPH may send a letter to all eligible PWSs on or shortly after July 1, 2020, advising the PWSs of the availability of the grants and the application process.
+The PWS Security Grant may include, but is not limited to, installing alarm systems, hardened locks, fencing, lighting, sampling stations, ect.
+The grants will be funded on a first come first serve basis.
+NDEE may send a letter to all eligible PWSs on or shortly after July 1, 2021, advising the PWSs of the availability of the grants and the application process.
 The work plan submitted to EPA for the Capitalization Grant for the PWS Security Grant activity may include some costs for program administration.